Alectryon excelsus titoki

 The Greek word Alectryon means rooster, that which gets you out of bed (lektron).

-There is a descendant raised from a seed from Jordan’s tree in the Stanford Avenue greenbelt opposite the intersection with Peter Coutts Road.
-A specimen at the east entrance of Durand was lost in the mid-2000s.
-Newer plantings occurred at the southwest corner of Frost Amphitheater in February 2007, the slope above the back court of Margaret Jacks Hall in December 2007, and the north side of the Faculty Club in February 2008.
+There is a descendant raised from a seed from Jordan’s tree in the Stanford Avenue greenbelt opposite the intersection with Peter Coutts Road, near the back fence of 836 Santa Fe Avenue.
+A small specimen, planted in 2007, is above the back court of Margaret Jacks Hall.
 Other examples of titoki can be seen in San Francisco’s Golden Gate Park.

 Name derivation: Alectryon – the Greek word Alectryon means rooster, that which gets you out of bed (lektron); excelsus – tall.

 About this Entry: The main text of this entry is from the book Trees of Stanford and Environs, by Ronald Bracewell, published 2005.
 John Rawlings added note on newer plantings and the Durand location ca. 2008.
+All locations updated (Jul 2024, SP).